 - Ruzi Hasha of MDC–N with 405 votes or 3.18 percent.

 See High Schools Of Zimbabwe.

 Masvingo was Rhodesia's first town having been built by the Pioneer Column when it arrived in Southern Rhodesia (now Zimbabwe).
 The fort was built in 1890, and was named Fort Victoria after then queen of England, Queen Victoria.
 By 1899 however the prefix was dropped and it became plain Victoria, only to revert to its original name in 1917.

 Geography and Climate

 Masvingo stands at coordinates 20°3'S, 30°52'E. The city has a mean temperature of 19.4 degrees Celsius and total annual precipitation that averages 614.4 mm.
 The sun in Masvingo averages 2991 hours annualy.

 - Great Zimbabwe Monument

-The ruins are one of the ldest in Africa having built without motor around 1250 AD.
+The ruins are one of the oldest in Africa having been built without mortar around 1250 AD.